-Learning in this course results primarily from in-class discussion, assignments, and a forecasting project.
+Learning in this course results primarily from in-class discussion and participation of comprehensive business cases as well as out-of-class analysis.
+The balance of the learning results from the lectures on strategic concepts, from related readings, and from researching your presentations, cases, assignments, simulation decisions and projects.
 All work will be evaluated on an individual basis except in certain cases where group work is expected.
 In these cases, group members will share the same grade adjusted by peer evaluation.
-Your final grade will be calculated as follow
+Your final grade will be calculated as follows: